Rocío Santibáñez Vásquez: Portrait of our medicine (1/2) | Columnists | Opinion

 Between bad administrations, corruption, laziness, lack of national postgraduate courses and the absence of many young doctors who, after their training abroad, have preferred not to return to the country, Ecuadorians have been left with a reduced number of material resources and medical professionals. health, with which we have to survive.
 We must also consider the lack of honesty, inexperience, negligence, and poor preparation that our average general practitioner has, which, together with the dehumanization of the profession, have reduced patient care to basic prescriptions and not always adequate.

-The stories of patients who resorted to public hospitals and little or nothing improved, ending up with effort in private practice, are depressing.
+The stories of patients who went to public hospitals and little or nothing improved, ending up with effort in private practice, are depressing.
 (OR)

 * To be continue.